Balaaabduljalil/NLP-news-classification/README.md

 This project is a very basic text classifier.
 Here is a list of other features that could be added
 - Feedback option to allow the user to submit a correction of the prediction.
-- Periodically fine-tune model based on new feedbacks.
+- Fine-tune the model periodically based on new feedbacks.
 - Compare performance to other language models (BERT, XLNet, etc).

 ---